Inspiration, Instruction, and Live Q&A from Margaret Roach and Ken Druse

 We’ve traveled around the country to some of its great gardens together, and even collaborated on books.
 A little about each of us:

-I was fortunate enough to discover gardening almost 40 years ago.
-It offered me the escape I was looking for after a fast-paced corporate career, and it comforted me as I managed the care for my mother, when she was diagnosed with Alzheimer’s at the age of 49.
+I was fortunate enough to discover gardening about 40 years ago.
+It offered me the escape I was looking for after a fast-paced corporate career, and it comforted me as I managed the care for my mother, when she was diagnosed with Alzheimer’s at age 49.